Ty-Manning/LocalGPT/README.md

 ## Future Work

+- Image generation and Image recognition using Stable Diffusion.
 - Integration of real-time streaming responses into the web app.
 - Create docker container to do everything in.
 - Proper memory management with seperate conversions.